wesbragagt/node-express-ts-docker/README.md

 `yarn dev:docker` - Creates and runs an isolated environment in a docker container for **development** (recommended).

-### Deploying the code
+### Building for production

-`STAGE=(dev|qa|prod) yarn build:docker` - This command will transpile and create a distribution folder in a docker image to be pushed to any cloud environment that can run docker images.
+`yarn build:docker` - This command will transpile and create a distribution folder in a docker image.